 While some Labradoodles love nothing more than staying cozy inside with their families, more than a few dogs in this breed line love cooler temperatures.
 Some might even love to run around outside in the snow, especially if they’ve never seen it before.
 The sheer novelty of a cold, snowy day could be the beginning of a grand adventure for your dog.

-You’ll want to give some thought to safety before you let your dog spend any significant amount of time outside.
-Veterinarians generally agree that fleece-haired dogs like Labradoodles shouldn’t be left outside on any day when the mercury starts to dip below 20°F. When it gets colder, make sure you bring your dog inside.
+You’ll want to give some thought to safety before you let your dog spend a significant amount of time outside.
+Veterinarians generally agree that fleece-haired dogs like Labradoodles shouldn’t be left out on any day when the mercury starts to dip below 20°F. When it gets colder, make sure you bring your dog inside.

 Even if your Labradoodle ends up adjusting well to spending some time in cooler temperatures, there are a few other things you’ll want to take into consideration as you get your dog ready for winter.